Glossary

 Enshrined RollApps

 RollApp servicing logic is embedded in the settlement layer, an attribute known as ‘enshrined rollups’, increasing seamless cooperation and safety between RollApps and the dymension hub.
 Smart contract bridges on Ethereum, as an example, are not embedded into the protocol and thus the protocol is not concerned with smart contract bugs.
 For example, if a smart contract bridge contract for Arbitrum were to be hacked the Ethereum protocol would need to make a governance decision as to what to do with the user funds (e.g. DAO hack).
-However, with RollApp servicing embedded in the protocol a hack on the IBC bridging module would halt the chain and a patch would be created.
+However, with RollApp servicing embedded in the protocol a hack on the IBC transfer application would halt the chain and a patch would be created.

 F